-BRIAN JACKSON of the power duo Gil Scott-Heron & Brian Jackson, Brian wrote, arranged and produced over 10 albums over an eight-year period.
+BRIAN JACKSON, of the power duo Gil Scott-Heron & Brian Jackson, wrote, arranged, and produced over 10 albums over an eight-year period.
 Time and time again that music has found its way onto over 100 cuts like Common's “The People” (from "We Almost Lost Detroit") and Kendrick Lamar's “Poe Mans Dreams” (from "Peace Go With You, Brother").

 Writing music was a way to say things that I couldn’t express in words.
 I was a bit shy as a teenager and it was the best way for me to manage the feelings I had.

 WHERE DO YOU DO YOUR BEST WRITING?

 I have always done my best writing in front of a piano or a Fender Rhodes, but sometimes an idea will come when I’m away from them, so I take out my phone and sing an idea into my phone.
 Other times when I’d like to hear a mockup of what an idea might sound like, I’ll use a computer and get down in DAW-land